Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Coarse-Grained Theory, Front Dynamics, and Fingering Instability

 where $\beta$ is the viscosity ratio defined earlier.
 This expression corresponds to a limiting case of Ref.~\cite{Ye2024}, obtained in the absence of surface tension and far from the channel boundaries.
 While Ref.~\cite{Ye2024} mainly focuses on the stability properties for $\beta \ge 1$ closer to the classical Saffman-Taylor viscous fingering scenario, our system naturally operates in the regime $\beta < 1$, where the colony is more viscous than the surrounding medium.
 In this case the instability is not driven by viscosity contrast alone but by growth-induced pressure gradients that destabilize the proliferating front, while the mechanical active length $\chi$ stabilizes short-wavelength perturbations.

-Figure~\ref{fig:fig4}a shows the dispersion relation for representative $\beta < 1$ values.
-In this regime, the continuum theory generically predicts a band of unstable modes with a maximum at a wavelength set by the screening length $\chi$.
+Figure~\ref{fig:fig4}a shows the dispersion relation \eqref{eq:DispersionRelation} for representative $\beta < 1$ values.
+In this regime, the continuum theory generically predicts a band of unstable modes with a maximum growth rate $\sigma_\text{max}$ at a wavelength set by the screening length $\chi$.
 However, instabilities can only develop if these modes lie within the range accessible to the discrete system, bounded by $\lambda_{\min} \sim a$ and $\lambda_{\max} \sim w$.
-This constraint defines three regimes.
-If all accessible modes have negative growth rate, the front remains effectively stable, even though unstable modes exist in the continuum spectrum.
-If the maximum growth rate occurs at the upper bound $\lambda'_{\max}$, the instability develops at the system size, leading to a single dominant finger.
-Finally, when the fastest-growing mode lies within $\lambda'_{\min} < \lambda' < \lambda'_{\max}$, the interface develops a characteristic fingering pattern with a wavelength selected by the dispersion relation.
-These scenarios quantitatively account for the morphologies observed in Fig.~\ref{fig:fig4}b.
+This constraint defines three regimes, as shown in Figs.~\ref{fig:fig4}a,b.
+If all accessible modes have negative growth rate, the front remains effectively stable, even though unstable modes exist in the continuum spectrum, as observed for $\beta=0.02$.
+If $\sigma_\text{max}$ occurs at the upper bound $\lambda'_{\max}$, the instability develops at the system size, leading to a single dominant finger as occurs for $\beta=0.1$.
+Finally, when $\sigma_\text{max}$ lies within $\lambda'_{\min} < \lambda' < \lambda'_{\max}$, the interface develops a characteristic fingering pattern with a wavelength selected by the dispersion relation, as in the case $\beta=0.75$.
+These scenarios quantitatively account for the morphologies observed in Fig.~\ref{fig:fig4}b, where the selected unstable wavelength sets the initial interfacial deformation, determining the number of emerging fingers.
 While the dispersion relation is independent of $\Theta_2$, simulations reveal that for $\Theta_2 < 1$ increased compressibility prevents the expulsion of passive particles, whereas for $\Theta_2 > 1$ the stiffer response allows passive particles to infiltrate the active region.
 This highlights a nonlinear, $\Theta_2$-dependent coupling between phases beyond our linear continuum description.

+Our results further show that front instabilities enhance colony growth by redistributing the local production rate along the interface.
+We define the intensive growth rate